-George Floyd death: Judge orders one trial for all 4 Minneapolis ex-cops, case will stay in Minnesota
+George Floyd death: Judge orders single trial for all 4 Minneapolis ex-cops, case will stay in Minnesota

-Defense attorneys had argued that pretrial publicity had made it impossible for the four men to get a fair trial
+Defense attorneys argued that pretrial publicity made it impossible to get fair trial

-A judge on Thursday declined to move the location of the trial for the former Minneapolis police officers charged in connection to the death of George Floyd, and that they will be tried in a single proceeding.
+A judge on Thursday declined to move the location of the trial for the former Minneapolis police officers charged in connection with the death of George Floyd, and ruled that they will be tried in a single proceeding.

 Hennepin County Judge Peter Cahill ruled after defense attorneys had argued that pretrial publicity had made it impossible for the four men to get a fair trial.
 They had also cited a Sept.
 11 hearing in which the men and their attorneys were confronted by angry protesters outside the courthouse, saying it showed that holding the proceeding in the same area where Floyd died would be unsafe for participants.